DRAGON: Distributional Rewards Optimize Diffusion Generative Models: Reward Functions

 \subsection{Reference-Free Distributional Reward -- Embedding Diversity (Vendi Score)}

-The Vendi score, introduced in \citep{Vendi}, is a diversity metric, for which a larger value means more diverse.
+The Vendi score \citep{Vendi} is a diversity metric, for which a larger value means more diverse.
 Intuitively, a Vendi score of $v$ means that the diversity of a set of embeddings is similar to that of $v$ completely dissimilar vectors.
 To compute the Vendi score of given $n$ embeddings with dimension $d$ represented as a matrix $X \in \sR^{n \times d}$, we first assemble an $n \times n$ positive semi-definite kernel matrix $K$.
 We use a linear kernel $K = \hat{X} \hat{X}^\top$, where $\hat{X}$ is obtained by normalizing $X$ so that each embedding has an $\ell_2$ norm of $1$.
 Next, we compute the eigenvalues of $K$, denoted as $\lambda_1, \ldots, \lambda_n$.
-The Vendi score is then the eigenvalues' exponentiated entropy:

-During training, Vendi score is computed over generations in each training batch.
+The Vendi score is then the eigenvalues' exponentiated entropy: During training, Vendi score is computed over generations in each training batch.
 We demonstrate directly improving Vendi with \Cref{alg:greedy}, a result only possible because DRAGON operates on distributions.